Napa Valley 2012

-The Syrah grapes for this wine were grown on hillside vineyards in the Carneros district of Napa Valley, a region noted for its cool climate and low yields.
+The Syrah grapes for this wine were grown on a hillside of the Truchard Vineyard in the Carneros district of Napa Valley, a region noted for its cool climate and low yields.
 Soils are composed of volcanic rock and ash.

 The grapes for this Syrah were hand picked at the peak of maturity.
 After destemming, the grapes were wholeberry fermented in open-top fermenters, which were punched down manually to provide maximum flavor and minimum harsh tannins.
 Following fermentation, the wine was transferred to small French oak barrels for two years.
 The barrels were 35% new and 65% used (2nd and 3rd year.)
 Prior to bottling, the wine received minimal filtration.